markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Adding the Checkbox Input

-> **Try It Yourself**: Understanding what we know as far as `input` element syntax and google searches, try the following checkbox on your own.
+> **Activity**: Understanding what we know as far as `input` element syntax and google searches, try the following checkbox on your own.
 For accessibility purposes, we should wrap the content of the `p` in our checkbox in a `label` thereby enabling the checkbox to toggle when anywhere in the content is clicked.
 This simple fix can greatly assist anyone with a motor skills deficiency trying to check a very small box.

 ### Adding the Submit Button